For Greek students who hold a bachelor's degree from a Greek institution of higher education and possess an excellent academic record.

 Materials submission deadline

-one paper copy of the completed Embark application plus portfolio if applicable
+One printout of the completed and entire application following submission plus portfolio if applicable

 Interviews for applicants in the Sciences, Engineering/Architecture,

 and Business Administration/Finance

 Interviews for applicants in the Humanities and Social Sciences